alexzhangs/xsh/README.md

 Load the sample library `xsh-lib-sample` on Github:

-Note: Option `-b master` is necessary to tell you are loading the latest untagged version for testing purposes.
+Note: Option `-b master` is necessary to tell that you are loading the latest untagged version for testing purposes.

 ```bash
 $ xsh load -b master <yourusername>/xsh-lib-sample